Business Owner: Anne and Dan Krug

 Tell us your story.
 What is your business idea?
 Tell us your plan.

 We were selling our milk to a co-op and we slowly watched that decline as our friends were losing their milk markets.
 For a while we have been wanting to bottle our own milk and the threat of losing our market made us take the leap.
 We purchased the equipment to bottle/pasteurize our milk.
 However, we still needed a place to call home and raise our family.
-We found that last week and will be making the move to North Carolina in the next couple weeks.
+We found that at last and made the move to North Carolina in the March 2018.
 We will be leasing a farm to begin the next journey.
 We would love to work with Slow Money to make some modifications to the existing barn as well as set up a mobile creamery.
+There is a company, Don’s Dairy, that sets up these types of things.

 We are in a great position.
 We own our cows 100%.
 We own the equipment 100%.
 We know this will be successful, we just need a good partnership to make it happen.